All Episodes

 Sadly, it's true.

-And when you've got the national sports media thinking you are the greatest, and they're out there treating you like a god, it's got to be hard when that goes away, such as when you retire.
+And when you've got the national sports media thinking you are the greatest, and they're out there treating you like a God, it's got to be hard when that goes away, such as when you retire.

-So he announces he's coming, and I wanted to watch the reaction of the drive bys who had uh built Favre up.
+And I wanted to watch the reaction of the drive-bys who had built Favre up.

 I've met Brett Favre.

-Uh he once wore a Rush Limbaugh tie.
+He once wore a Rush Limbaugh tie.

 They had a rush room in the Green Bay Packers locker room.

-This is back in the early nineties, they started it.
+This is back in the early 90s.

-I've met him a couple, he's very nice guy.
+I've met him a couple.

 But human psychology is what it is.

-Don't do it, Brett, don't do it.
+Don't do it.

 We don't want to see you become Willie Mays.